-- Any density on [0,∞) can be a survival distribution, but the most useful one are all skew right. - The commonest generalization of the exponential is the Weibull. - Other common choices are the gamma, log-normal, log-logistic, Gompertz, inverse Gaussian, and Pareto. - Most of what we do going forward is non-parametric, but sometimes these parametric distributions provide a useful approach.
+- Any density on $[0, \infty)$ can be a survival distribution, but the most useful ones are all skew right. - The commonest generalization of the exponential is the Weibull. - Other common choices are the gamma, log-normal, log-logistic, Gompertz, inverse Gaussian, and Pareto. - Most of what we do going forward is non-parametric or semi-parametric, but sometimes these parametric distributions provide a useful approach.